 - Facilitating group work with students outside of class

 - Meeting with students individually to work on class writing assignments

-If you’d like to request a Peer Writing Consultant for your class, or if you’d like to learn more about how we can support your teaching of writing, contact the Director of the Writing Center.
+If you’d like to request a Peer Writing Consultant for your class, or if you’d like to learn more about how we can support your teaching of writing, contact Dr. Rachel Rodriguez, Director of the Writing Center at email@example.com.

 Offer students extra support on oral presentation projects

 Some of our Peer Writing Consultants have received additional training in strategies to support students who are working on oral presentation projects.
 These Peer Writing and Presentation Consultants are available to work individually with students or to work in the classroom with faculty on oral presentation assignments.
 Whether your students are designing a presentation slide or practicing their delivery, we can help!
 When students log in to our online schedule, they can make appointments with our Peer Writing and Presentation Consultants by selecting that option in the “Limit To” drop-down menu.